There is an old saying: If your only tool is a hammer, every problem looks like a nail.

 When we talk about the time factor - Rails enables a beginner to enter the world of programming much faster.
 Although, we must emphasize that they will hardly understand what is happening in the background.

-On the other hand, if our goal is for a beginner to understand the background and all of the „behind the scenes“ finesses of programming – such as connecting a project to a database or configuring servers, Sinatra is definitely our framework of choice.
-The reason is quite simple – as previously stated, to achieve the functionalities the Rails has by default, Sinatra needs to use numerous Ruby gems – and the developer needs to be skilled enough to connect all these added functionalities in Sinatra.
+On the other hand, if our goal is for a beginner to understand the background and all of the behind-the-scenes finesses of programming – such as connecting a project to a database or configuring servers, Sinatra is our framework of choice.
+The reason is quite simple – as previously stated, to achieve the functionalities Rails has by default, Sinatra needs to use numerous Ruby gems – and the developer needs to be skilled enough to connect all these added functionalities in Sinatra.

 So, what is the right tool for the job?

-Finally, we came to the part where we answer the question from the introduction - which framework will make our job least complicated and most efficient?
-Of course, Rails will make the implementation of Ruby easier for the developers in time-sensitive and complex projects, and it's an excellent choice for training the beginners to start programming a soon as possible - assuming they will learn the background processes over time.
-However, Sinatra makes our job much easier in cases of the implementation of smaller apps or apps in which we want a customized document structure instead of imposed MVC architecture, and it is undoubtedly a better choice when we want a beginner to learn from scratch how all the essential parts of the application in the background actually work.
+That said, Sinatra makes our job much easier in cases of the implementation of smaller apps or apps in which we want a customized document structure instead of imposed MVC architecture.
+Moreover, it is undoubtedly a better choice when we want a beginner to learn from scratch how all the essential parts of the application in the background work.

 The Key Questions Your Product Discovery Workshop Should Answer!

-In Devōt, we firmly believe that in order to start your project right, you need to have thought-out answers to some key questions, as well as mutual understanding between you and your development team.
-That's why it's important to invest the proper time and dedication to planning out your project.Read
+In Devōt, we believe that if you start your project right, you need to have thought-out answers to some key questions.
+Also, you and your development team should have a mutual understanding.
+That's why investing the proper time and dedication in planning your project is essential.Read